 Here at the Cathedral Archer Project we are following Government advice and have put strict measures in place to protect the people we support, our staff and volunteers.

 As we are sure you appreciate, as a charity that exists to protect and care for homeless and vulnerable people, we are concentrating on how to care for homeless people in a safe and sustainable way.
 Food, laundry, showers and health services are needed now more than ever.
-We are doing all we can to help mitigate the impact of the coronavirus on their health and well-being.
+We are doing all we can to help mitigate the impact of Coronavirus on their health and well-being.

 “And its only through places like this that are going to keep us alive.
 Never used the place before, can’t say nothing bad about it, all good.”